sour0v1/sg-server/README.md

 This repository contains the Express.js server code for [Swapnashray-Granthagar](https://github.com/sour0v1/sg-client).
 The platform allows users to explore, search, and borrow books.
-The backend is managed using Express and MongoDB.
+The backend is managed using Express and MongoDB, with JWT used for authentication.

 ## How to use
   ### Prerequisites